Make Up Your Mind

 "Make Up Your Mind" is a song by Canadian rock group Theory of a Deadman and is the second single from their eponymous debut album (2002).
 Released on January 13, 2003, the song's lyrics were written by the band's lead guitarist and singer Tyler Connolly and Nickelback frontman Chad Kroeger.
 Kroeger also produced the track along with Joey Moi.
 It peaked at number 13 on the Canadian Singles chart as well as the Billboard Mainstream Rock chart.

 Background and development

 "Make Up Your Mind" is a ballad written by lead guitarist and singer Tyler Connolly and Chad Kroeger.
 Kroeger also produced the track along with Joey Moi.

 Release and commercial performance

 The song was released in February 2003, as the second single off the band's debut studio album, Theory of a Deadman (2002).
 It peaked at number 13 on the Canadian Singles chart.
-In the United States, it reached numbers 36, 38, and 13 on Billboard's Adult Top 40, Alternative Songs (formerly Modern Rock Tracks), and Mainstream Rock charts, respectively.
+In the United States, it reached numbers 36, 38, and 13 on Billboard's Adult Top 40, Modern Rock Tracks, and Mainstream Rock Tracks charts, respectively.
 The single also made an appearance on Belgium's Ultratop 50 Singles chart.